harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 My prediction is that this will be doable inside of home assistant shortly.

 **Part 2 will drop later.
-I will update yall on how we used a vtuber model to give the agent a body**
+I will update yall on how we used a vtuber rig to give the agent a body**